 Book Synopsis

 To cross the United States by bicycle with his beloved, a Dutch filmmaker sets out with her from Disney's Epcot Center toward Las Vegas -- a 4500 mile journey -- on the cusp of summer.
 His goal is to reimagine the dimensions and breadth of the American landscape without the mediation of a car's windshield.
-What ensues in his search for that mythological American West, which is seamlessly represented in movies and literature, is discovered to be rarely felt in its actual punishing weather and expanse.
-On their way through the South, Texas, New Mexico, and Arizona, the couple encounter a blistering cast of characters no film director could even hope to dream up.
-As they probe the boredom of the long, drawn-out landscape, they discover a philosophy to unite the challenge, wonderment, discovery, and naivete that brought them along these roads.
-Woven into the narrative is the history of long-distance cycling in America, high-wheeler adventurers in the 1870s and 1880s, H.G.
-Wells's Wheels of Chance, the sublime paintings of Mark Rothko, and Alfred Jarry's send-up, Supermale, about the erotics of the machine age.
-The forty-year-olds who embarked in Florida fell more deeply in love during their adventure, which culminates in the ridiculous simulacrum of landscape in Las Vegas, a kind of nightmare; but instead of discouraging them, they write in a new introduction, this trip was the seed of a passion they have pursued around the world for decades since.
+In search of the mythological American West seamlessly represented in movies and literature, they instead discover a landscape rarely felt in its actual punishing weather and expanse.
+On their way through the South, Texas, New Mexico, and Arizona, the couple encounter a blistering and varied cast of characters.
+A philosophy emerges as they bicycle their way across America that unites the challenge, wonderment, discovery, and naivete that brought them along these roads.
+Woven into their journey is the history of long-distance cycling in America, the 19th-century high-wheeler adventures, H.G.
+Wells's Wheels of Chance, the sublime paintings of Mark Rothko, and Alfred Jarry's parody Supermale about the erotics of the machine age.
+On the day the author turns forty, the adventure culminates in Las Vegas, the ridiculous exaggeration of Manifest Destiny.
+But instead of becoming discouraged, he writes in a new introduction that this trip was the seed of a passion that has taken him and his still-beloved all over the world for decades since.

 Review Quotes